 The concept of operating the existing highway network as a system is essential to promote safety, efficiency, mobility, and economy.
 This requires comprehensive planning and coordination of all activities on each street and highway.
 These activities would include maintenance, construction, utility operations, public transit operations, traffic control, and emergency response operations.
-Although the behavior of the individual motorist is somewhat independent, driver actions and response should also be considered as an integral part of the operation of streets and highways.
+The behavior of traffic should be considered as an integral part of the operation of streets and highways.
 Coordination of the planning and supervision of each activity on each facility is necessary to achieve safety and efficient operation of the total highway system.